Alpine shrew

 The alpine shrew (Sorex alpinus) is a species of mammal in the family Soricidae.
 It is found in the alpine meadows and coniferous forests of central and southern European mountain ranges.

 Description

 The Alpine shrew is 6 to 7.7 cm in length, not including a tail as long as its body, and weighs between 5.5 and 11.5 g.
 It is a uniform greyish-black on its dorsal (upper) surface and greyish-brown on its underparts.
 The tips of its teeth are reddish-brown and it has a long pointed snout, small black eyes and rounded pink ears.
 Its legs and feet are white and the underside of its hairy tail is yellowish.
 Juveniles are somewhat paler than adults.
-It shares its range with the common shrew Sorex araneus and the Eurasian pygmy shrew Sorex minutus but is distinguishable from these by its darker fur and longer tail.
+It shares its range with the common shrew (S. araneus) and the Eurasian pygmy shrew (S. minutus) but is distinguishable from these by its darker fur and longer tail.